opt command line parserThis document describes opt,

 their usefulness.

-GNU's getopt package, even though it does pretty much the same
+even though it does pretty much the same thing.
+Partly

-thing.
-Partly this is a design choice; I wanted something that was very easy to
+this is a design choice; I wanted something that was

-"attach" to the code.
-In particular, with opt, you register options
+very easy to "attach" to the code.
+In particular, with

-and associate them with variables; this tends to be a little more compact (and
+them with variables; this tends to be a little more

 Copying

-For practical purposes, this is the same as the GNU General Public License,
+purposes, this is the same as the GNU General Public

 of the GPL.
 But the rest of you are.